I killed a star last night. With my fist

 I dragged him through salt

-water and with him pierced
+water and with him

-the four corners of the earth.
+pierced the four corners of the earth.

-But he would not die.
+But he would not die, so with all my might

-So I cast him back into the sky.
-Into
+I cast him back into the night

-a smaller star he did collide.
-“Excuse me!"
-Big Star
+star he collided.
+“Excuse me!”

-new meaning to the sky.”
+we’ll light new meaning to the sky.”

-to me.
-My rope tied tight, I dragged
+taste of envy, my rope tied tight, I dragged

-Big Star back down to me.
+the new fireball back down to me.

 “You have not seen me,” I replied.
 “You